Education and Social Work Menu

 Developmental Standard Term Certificate (DSTC)

-DSTC provides opportunities for students to earn Teacher Regulation Branch certification to teach First Nations Language and Culture in public schools, private schools and First Nations schools.
+DSTC provides opportunities for students to earn Teacher Certification Branch certification to teach their First Nations Language and Culture in public schools, private schools and First Nations schools.

 Students gain the opportunity to:

 - Reinforce their knowledge and understanding of their language.

 - Enhance the knowledge and understanding of their culture.